MicrosoftDocs/azure-docs/articles/virtual-machines/windows/serial-console.md

 For information on configuring Windows to create a crash dump when it receives an NMI, see: [How to generate a complete crash dump file or a kernel crash dump file by using an NMI on a Windows-based system](https://support.microsoft.com/en-us/help/927069/how-to-generate-a-complete-crash-dump-file-or-a-kernel-crash-dump-file)

 ## Disable Serial Console
 By default, all subscriptions have serial console access enabled for all VMs.
 You may disable serial console at either the subscription level or VM level.

+> [!Note]
+> In order to enable or disable serial console for a subscription, you must have write permissions to the subscription.
+This includes, but is not limited to, administrator or owner roles.
+Custom roles may also have write permissions.

 ### Subscription-level disable
 Serial Console can be disabled for an entire subscription by through the [Disable Console REST API call](https://aka.ms/disableserialconsoleapi).
 You may use the "Try It" functionality available on the API Documentation page to disable and enable Serial Console for a subscription.
 Enter your `subscriptionId`, "default" in the `default` field, and click Run.
 Azure CLI commands are not yet available and will arrive at a later date.
 [Try the REST API call here](https://aka.ms/disableserialconsoleapi).